zetanumbers/wasm-squeeze/README.md

 `wasm-squeeze` is an [UPX](https://github.com/upx/upx)-like tool to compress [WASM-4](https://wasm4.org/) cartridges and embed the decompressor into the binary for it to decompress itself.

+Generally speaking, this tool allows to **reduce cartridge's file size**, so that it can be stuffed with some more code and data before reaching 64KiB file size boundary of WASM-4!
+However right now it doesn't reduce RAM consumption.

 ## Installation

 Use cargo for now: